tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - do you think you're a contented man/woman?
 - how do I know when I've found the right place to put down roots?
 - can you remember your parents laughing? what was the cause?
+- do you think you spent too much time at work when we were young?

 - what did you find the most rewarding about being parent?